 But Vinoba witnessed that without tools to work the newly acquired land the poor soon sold the land back to the rich and moved to crowded urban areas, perpetuating the cycle of poverty.
 Vinoba then changed the Land Gift movement to the “Gramdan” or Village Gift movement.
 Instead of gifting land to individuals, land was given to the village which leased it to those who could work the land.
 If the land was abandoned, a new leaseholder was found.

 Robert Swann, founder of the Schumacher Center for a New Economics, worked with Vinoba and was inspired by Gramdan.
-In 1967 Bob and Slater King, the cousin of Martin Luther King, created the first community land trust in this country in Albany, Georgia, as a way to hold land for African-American farmers who had been barred from land ownership in the segregated South.
+In 1967 Bob and other leaders of the civil rights movement created the first community land trust in this country in Albany, Georgia, as a way to hold land for African-American farmers who had been barred from land ownership in the segregated South.

 Non-profit, place-based, democratically structured with open membership, a community land trust is a regional organization that can hold common assets and allocate their use.
 Lessees hold equity in the buildings and other improvements on the land but not in the land itself.
 After all, the value of land is created not by any individual but by the common need for access to land.
 The community land trust movement has generated a voluntary land reform movement by taking land out of the market and placing it in a regional commons.

-Though community land trusts are most often identified with low income housing, the Community Land Trust in the Southern Berkshires, originally founded by Robert Swann, is creating the organizational structure to hold land for farms and workforce housing as well as for retail and manufacturing sites throughout Berkshire County, providing access to the sites via social contract for purposes identified by the regional community.
+Though community land trusts are most often identified with low income housing, the Community Land Trust in the Southern Berkshires, originally founded by Robert Swann, is creating the organizational structure to hold land for farms, workforce housing, retail, and manufacturing sites throughout Berkshire County, providing access to the sites via social contract for purposes identified by the regional community.

 There is a growing willingness to voluntarily transfer wealth-generating assets in order to address economic disparities.
 Our task as concerned citizens is to create the new regional institutions that can accept, hold, and allocate those assets on behalf of present and future generations – a farmland commons to ensure a regional food supply, a Main Street commons for small locally owned businesses, an energy commons to hold sites for regional renewable energy generation, an import-replacement commons to encourage new small batch production.